noalistic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7: shell script that creates a file

 Task 8: script that writes into the file ls_cwd_content the result of the command ls -la

+Task 9: script that duplicates the last line of the file